You can use this guide to help with the migration from Stitches alpha to beta (v0.1.0).

 A couple of things here:

-function has been renamed to getCssString
+The getStyle function has been renamed to getCssString.

-function takes no arguments.
+The getCssString function takes no arguments.
 Call it to render your styles.

 - const { result, styles } = css.getStyles(() => renderSomething());